 As is usual in times of war, Parliament grew in power, forcing royal concessions in return for grants of money.
-During Edward's reign the custom evolved of separate sittings for the Commons (burgesses and knights) and a Great Council of prelates and magnates.
+During Edward's reign, the custom evolved of separate sittings for the Commons (burgesses and knights) and a Great Council of prelates and magnates.
 The system of Justices of the Peace, chosen from among the local nobility, also dates from this time.
 They became a sort of amateur body carrying on local administration and government for the next 500 years.

 "Achoo, Achoo, All Fall Down..."

 In 1348 the Black Death reached England.
-So named for the black tumours which appeared in a victim's armpits and groin, this flea-born disease was carried to an unprepared Europe by rats on ships arriving from the Far East.
+So named for the black tumours which appeared in a victim's armpits and groin, this flea-borne disease was carried to an unprepared Europe by rats on ships arriving from the Far East.
 The effect of the Black Death on England and the rest of Europe cannot be overstated.
-In some places up to one-half the population died.
+In some places up to one-half of the population died.
 This accelerated tremendous social change.

 There was a drastic shortage of labour on the land.
-Many landowners began to enclose their lands, turning to sheep raising rather than labour intensive traditional farming.
+Many landowners began to enclose their lands, turning to sheep raising rather than labour-intensive traditional farming.
 Increased sheep farming meant that fewer farm labourers were needed, so lords often allowed villeins to purchase their freedom from feudal obligation.
 The villeins became free labourers, and many gravitated to towns.

 The first great literary work in the English language appeared in 1362, William Langland's Piers Plowman, which was an indictment of social inequality and injustice.
 Langland was followed a few years later by Geoffrey Chaucer, whose Canterbury Tales remain a vivid and insightful look at medieval English society.